Cummins 1919 to 2019 – 100 YEAR ANNIVERSARY

 Cummins kicks off its centennial celebration with a simple message: “Challenge the Impossible.”

-Torquepower has been there for 40% of that journey – supporting Cummins product and owners right across Australia and the South Pacific.
-As we celebrate our 40th Year, we salute the success of Clessie Cummins and the global enterprise that he founded.
+Torquepower has been there for over 40% of that journey – supporting Cummins product and owners right across Australia and the South Pacific.
+As we celebrate our 41st Year, we salute the success of Clessie Cummins and the global enterprise that he founded.

 CHALLENGING THE IMPOSSIBLE, CUMMINS IS OFFICIALLY FOUNDED